Jiang Zemin: Death

-Jiang died on 30 November 2022, at the age of 96, in Shanghai.
+Jiang died on 30 November 2022, at the age of 96, in Huadong Hospital in Shanghai.
 According to the Chinese state media Xinhua News Agency, he died at 12:13 pm from leukemia and multiple organ failures.
-On the day of Jiang's death, the government released a notice that the national flags would be flown half-staff in key locations of Beijing and diplomatic missions abroad.
+On the day of Jiang's death, the government released a notice that the national flags would be flown half-mast in key locations of Beijing and diplomatic missions abroad.
 Foreigners were not invited to attend official mourning activities.
 Jiang's body was cremated at Babaoshan Revolutionary Cemetery and his ashes were scattered near the mouth of the Yangtze River.

 Honours

 Jiang has received state honours from several countries, including the Order of the Southern Cross from Brazil and the Order of José Martí from Cuba.